kenmccann/advanced-tier-offering/README.md

 ![Applied custom image assurance policy](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/alpine-ex-ia-pol-scan.png?raw=true)
 Here we can see our  custom Image Assurance  policy applied to our alpine:3.4 image and it's quite different to the results from the default policy.
 You can see that the image is still compliant  but has failed some  of the  image assurance  controls against Vulnerability  Severity  and  Super User control.
-The **Actions Needed**  show the customer what  isneeded  to  remediate the issues are shown.
+The **Actions Needed**  show the customer what is needed to  remediate the issues are shown.

 ### New header